seangovens/starter-hugo-academic/content/home/conference.md

 headless: true

 # Order that this section appears on the page.
-weight: 90
+weight: 40

-title: Recent Publications
+title: Conference Publications
 subtitle: ''

 content: